This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Have you ever asked yourself why turtle eyes glow at night?
 Usually, animals come with a layer on their eyes called a tapetum lucidum.

 Typically, it is a feature that you will see among cats and dogs, too, as they come with that layer also.

 Regrettably, turtles do not come with a tapetum lucidum in their eyes.
 That means that they will barely have glowing eyes at night.

-Usually, an aquarium light timer will come in handy for you at this point, as it will ensure the turning on and off of the night light is seamless.
+Usually, an aquarium light timer will come in handy for you at this point, as it will ensure that turning on and off the night light is seamless.

 This habitat allows the turtle to enjoy between 10 and 12 hours of UV light from the sun, which is enough.
 Once darkness sets in, let the turtle rest.